deislabs/hippo-cli/README.md

 The Bindle server is specified in the `BINDLE_URL` environment variable.
 (If you don't want to set the environment variable, pass the `-s` argument with the URL.)
+If the Bindle server requires authentication, specify this via the `BINDLE_USERNAME` and `BINDLE_PASSWORD` environment variables (or `--bindle-username` and `--bindle-password` options).
+Note that Bindle authentication is independent of Hippo authentication!

 The Hippo URL is specified in the `HIPPO_URL` environment variable.
 Hippo requires authentication: pass the username in `HIPPO_USERNAME` and the password in